Nico-Facto/Covid-19/README.md

 ## Covid-19 : IA Machine Learning experiment

+## Full application for windows user :

+    Just click on the Covid Predictor.exe !
+    In the soft, set data's for 3 last days of your location or for the world and click on prediction, Ia model will display a prediction for tomorow.

+    Application is in pre-alpha state and work only on windows setup.

+## Ia experiment :

 (You will find prediction for tomorow & reporting every day at notebook 03 : https://github.com/Nico-Facto/Covid-19/blob/master/03-Visu-Over-Time.ipynb)